Skip to content

 What's a jacquard, exactly?

 A jacquard is a weave structure where complex raised patterns are built directly into the cloth.
 Not printed on, not embroidered, but woven right into the fabric using a programmable loom.
-The raised and recessed areas trap air, which gives jacquard a distinctly airy, cushioned feel that flat weaves can’t match.
-More cush on the shoulder, more visual depth, and the kind of character that gets better with years of use.
+The raised and recessed areas trap air, which gives jacquard a distinctly airy, cushioned feel that flat weaves don't have.
+In hemp-cotton, the herringbone jacquard is the cushiest option we offer.
+In linen-cotton, the textured jacquard is where the fabric really shows off what it can do.

 Hemp or linen: how do I actually choose?